Disclosure: I have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours. (More...)

 Days In Inventory = Inventory/Cost of goods x 365 days

 The thesis: In retail, it's the kiss of death to have inventory linger on the floors.
 The longer a company holds its inventory, the longer its cash is tied up.
 Worse, retailers are often forced to mark down their goods to unload excessive inventory.
-When you are competing against a strong on-line retailer like Amazon (AMZN), high Days In Inventory is a recipe for disaster.
+When you are competing against a strong on-line retailer like Amazon (

 But really, does it work?